best Manitoba winter festivals

 Located close to my home in Manitoba’s Interlake region, you can take in the annual Gimli Ice Festival, held the first weekend of March.
 It will be held March 1-3, 2024.
 There will be ice sculptures, an outdoor art exhibit, ice racing on Lake Winnipeg, and much more to warm your hearts with the Spirit of Manitoba.

 Located just an hour north of Winnipeg, Gimli is well known for its terrific Film Festival and Icelandic Festival (both held in summer) so it is nice to see the success of its primary winter event now in its eighth season.

-And for those who love rail travel, you can take a 14-hour VIA train ride from Winnipeg up to The Pas, Manitoba, where you can participate in the Northern Manitoba Trappers’ Festival to be held this coming year from February 12 – 16, 2020.
+And for those who love rail travel, you can take a 14-hour VIA train ride from Winnipeg up to The Pas, Manitoba, where you can participate in the Northern Manitoba Trappers’ Festival held each February.
+2024 will be the 77th year for this memorable event.
 This is a really fun event where you can watch dog sledders and their teams race, see lumberjacks compete in wood chopping and log climbing exercises, and appreciate the opportunity to learn about jigging, a northern indigenous dance style.

 Have you been to any of Manitoba’s winter festivals?
 Do you enjoy winter festivals?
 Now that you have these dates to note on your calendar, please consider putting on your mukluks and having some fun on the ice or in the snow with a winter visit to one of the best Manitoba winter festivals.